 Having a highly detailed trading plan becomes even more important if you intend to base your trading on technical analysis.
 Technical analysis can for instance be used to trade in stocks, especially on high-liquidity markets.
 Unlike fundamental analysis, technical analysis is not focused on trying to analyze a company to estimate its value.
 Instead, technical analysis is focused on price movements in the market.
 The idea is to use historical price date to predict future events.
 A person engaged in technical analysis is known as a technician or chartist.

 Once you have created a trading plan for a trading project that will utilize technical analysis you can test it by checking how profitable the plan would have been if employed earlier.
 This is known as backtesting.
 Of course, just because your trading plan works excellent on historical data doesn’t mean that you are guaranteed to make a profit using it in the future.
 However, by backtesting your trading plan, you may be able to spot problems with it and reevaluate the plan before it ends up costing you a lot of money.
-Many trading platforms online make it very easy to backtest a trading plan.

 The next step is to put your trading plan through forward performance testing.
 During forward performance testing, you use your trading plan to trade in a live market, but all trades are “paper only”, i.e. not real trades.